Common Real Estate Investment Misconception

 - How are you going to get the money and/or financing together to purchase that great deal?

-- How are you going to get the repairs and make ready completed once you own the property?
+- How are you going to get the repairs and make them ready and completed once you own the property?

 - How are you going to get that property managed so it’s a money making machine?